awsdocs/amazon-workspaces-administration-guide/doc_source/byol-windows-images.md

   + 192\.168\.0\.0/16
   + 198\.18\.0\.0/15
 **Note**
 As you adopt the WorkSpaces service, the available management interface IP address ranges frequently change\.
-To determine which ranges are currently available, run the [ list\-available\-management\-cidr\-ranges](https://docs.aws.amazon.com/cli/latest/reference/workspaces/list-available-management-cidr-ranges.html) CLI command\.
+To determine which ranges are currently available, run the [ list\-available\-management\-cidr\-ranges](https://docs.aws.amazon.com/cli/latest/reference/workspaces/list-available-management-cidr-ranges.html) AWS Command Line Interface \(AWS CLI\) command\.
 + You have a virtual machine \(VM\) that runs a supported 64\-bit version of Windows\.
 For a list of supported versions, see the next section in this topic, [Windows Versions That Are Supported for BYOL](#windows_images_supported_versions)\.
 The VM must also meet these requirements:
   + The Windows operating system must be activated against your key management servers\.
   + The Windows operating system must have **English \(United States\)** as the primary language\.